decentralized-identity/trustdidweb-v03/spec/specification.md

 ##### Reading did:tdw DID URLs

-A `did:tdw` resolver **MAY** implement the resolution of the `#whois` and a DID URL Path using the [whois LinkedVP Service](#whois-linkedvp-service) and [DID URL Path Resolution Service](#did-url-path-resolution-service) as defined in this specification by processing the [[ref: DID Log]] and then [dereferencing the DID URL] based on the contents of the DIDDoc.
+A `did:tdw` resolver **MAY** implement the resolution of the `/whois` and a DID URL Path using the [whois LinkedVP Service](#whois-linkedvp-service) and [DID URL Path Resolution Service](#did-url-path-resolution-service) as defined in this specification by processing the [[ref: DID Log]] and then [dereferencing the DID URL] based on the contents of the DIDDoc.
 The client of a resolver that does not implement those capabilities must use the resolver to resolve the appropriate DIDDoc, and then process the resulting DID URLs themselves.
+Since the default DID-to-HTTPS URL transformation is trivial, `did:tdw` [[ref: DID Controllers]] are strongly encouraged to use the default behavior for DID URL Path resolution.

 #### Update